brvwvde/Kingroon-KP3S-GD32F303-103/README.md

 > Unfortunately, the screen will not let you know if it has been flashed.
 The progress bar will be stuck at 100% on the screen.
 Upon rebooting, you will either see a black screen or a continuous "Booting" message.
 This is normal.

-Please follow to releases page for download
+Please follow to [Releases page](https://github.com/brvwvde/Kingroon-KP3S-GD32F303-Bootloader/releases) for download